TouK/nussknacker/docs/installation_configuration_guide/DeploymentManagerConfiguration.md

 ### Configuring replicas count

+Replicas count is configured under `scalingConfig` configuration key.
+&nbsp;

 ​In the **Request-Response** processing mode you can affect the count of scenario pods (replicas) by setting fixedReplicasCount configuration key; its default value is 2:

 `{ fixedReplicasCount: x }`.

 ​In the  **Streaming** processing mode the scenario parallelism is set in the scenario properties; it determines the minimal number of tasks used to process events.
 The count of replicas, scenario parallelism and number of tasks per replica are connected with a simple formula:

 *scenarioParallelism = replicasCount \* tasksPerReplica*